-The VA is deployed to her own village where she is known and trusted to share the life saving information.
+The VA is deployed to her own village, where she is known and trusted to share life-saving information.

-We started off with 23 Trained Village Ambassadors, including 2 men.
+We started off with 23 Trained Village Ambassadors, including two men.
 Ambassadors effectively leverage Umuganda and Umugoroba wababyeyi as awareness platforms.

 This project motivated our ambassadors to improve their communication skills through the use of Social Media in Kinyarwanda and English.

-We are planning on adding data collection and Reminder functions on our App.
+We are planning on adding data collection and Reminder functions to our App.

-In 2020, in response to #connectrwanda, BCIEA had the fortune of receiving a pledge of 300 Smartphones towards Fighting Breast Cancer One Smartphone per Village from NCBA Bank and Mara Phone offered to update our Breast Cancer Awareness/Education APP, pro bono.
+In 2020, in response to #connectrwanda, BCIEA had the fortune of receiving a pledge of 300 Smartphones towards Fighting Breast Cancer One Smartphone per Village from NCBA Bank and Mara Phone offered to update our Breast Cancer Awareness and Education APP, pro bono.

-BCIEA has partnered with Volunteer Medical Students from MEDSAR Association to train and implement the project in Huye District that has 509 Villages.
+BCIEA has partnered with Volunteer Medical Students from MEDSAR Association to train and implement the project in Huye District, which has 509 Villages.